BeehiveForum/BeehiveForum/docs/readme.txt

 Additionally you can grant the FILE privilege globally for the user account to aid in the creation of the dictionary.
-Without the FILE privilege the installer for BeehiveForum will still function but it will take a lot longer to do so.
+Without the FILE privilege the installer for Beehive Forum will still function but it will take a lot longer to complete.

 1.2.4 Upload
 ============